dotnet/android-samples/SwitchDemo/README.md

 ---
 name: Xamarin.Android - Switch Demo
-description: "Shows how to use a switch control (Android Ice Cream Sandwich)"
+description: "Shows how to use a switch control"
 page_type: sample
 languages:
 - csharp